AtfastrSlushyMaker/BT-LED-Control/README.md

 ### Connection Issues

-1. Make sure LED device is powered on
+1. Make sure LED device(s) are powered on
 2. Ensure Bluetooth is enabled on your computer
-3. Check that device is in pairing mode
+3. Check that devices are in pairing mode
 4. Try running as administrator (Windows)
+5. For dual-lamp setup, ensure both lamps are discoverable

 ### Device Not Found

-1. Verify the device address in `bluetooth.py`
+1. Verify the device addresses in the code:
+   - Single lamp: Check `bluetooth.py`
+   - Dual-lamp: Left `BE:28:72:00:37:C8`, Right `BE:28:72:00:39:FD`

-2. Use the built-in scanner to discover available devices:
+2. Use the built-in device scanner:

    ```python
    from bt_led_control.bluetooth import BLEManager